ericrisco/astro-cloudinary-image/README.md

 ## 🗺️ Optional Props

 1. `width?: string;` - Sets the width of the image.
-It accepts a string value that can be a number followed by a unit (e.g. "100px", "50%").
+It accepts a string value that can be a number in pixels (e.g. "100", "50").

 2. `height?: string;` - Sets the height of the image.
-It accepts a string value that can be a number followed by a unit (e.g. "100px", "50%").
+It accepts a string value that can be a number in pixels (e.g. "100", "50").

 3. `resize?:` - Specifies the resizing behavior of the image.
 It can have one of the following values: